anchetaWern/publicizr/README.md

 - [twitter](https://apps.twitter.com/)
 - [linkedin](https://www.linkedin.com/secure/developer)

-After that, you would need to build an application that will allow you to retrieve user tokens.
+You can acquire oauth tokens by creating an app in the websites that I mentioned above.
 If you're primarily working on PHP you can use the following libraries to acquire user tokens:

 - [thephpleagues/oauth2-client](https://github.com/thephpleague/oauth2-client) - this supports facebook and linkedin.
 - [thmOAuth](https://github.com/themattharris/tmhOAuth) - supports twitter.

 Next, copy the contents of the `Rakefile` in this repository and add them to the `Rakefile` of your octopress installation.

+Note that both methods require you to create an app which will serve as the connection to your social account.

 ###How to Use